 14. How is a special project final mark record of Standing Granted (SG) submitted to the Ministry of Education Student Data System?

-Since August 2019, credit recognition for programs successfully completed by a non-academic entity will receive a final mark record of SG on the official Transcript of Secondary Level Achievement.
+Credit recognition for programs successfully completed by a non-academic entity will receive a final mark record of SG on the official Transcript of Secondary Level Achievement.
 A final per cent (%) mark is no longer required.